top of page

 Ms. Nathalia (Colombian-Medellin) and Ms. Gloria (Colombian-Medellin)

-Teachers are welcome to bring and share traditional dishes from their home country in their classroom with the families.
-Some teachers make simple foods with their children, like corn tortillas and frijoles molidos, black beans mashed with a pinch of salt; a teaspoon of sugar, milk, ketchup; and a dash of Salsa Lizano, a popular Central America condiment.
+• Our teachers make traditional foods: Teachers can bring and share traditional dishes from their home country with the students and their families.
+Some teachers may also make simple foods with their children, such as corn tortillas and frijoles molidos (black beans mashed with a pinch of salt, a teaspoon of sugar, milk, ketchup, and a dash of Salsa Lizano, a popular Central American condiment).

-Celebrate diversity at story time with books that highlight the Latino experience.
+• Read books by Hispanic authors: Celebrate diversity at story time by reading books that highlight the Latino experience.
 Bilingual books are also an excellent way to teach kids a few words of Spanish.
-These popular stories are great in our library:
+Some popular stories that can be used in the library are "Bright Star" by Yuyi Morales, "Chicano Jr's Mexican Adventure" by Raúl Jiménez, and "Paletero Man" by Lucky Diaz.

-The school brings Folkloric music bands to build cultural bridges through music.
-Son Del Sol-Boston is a local Folkloric music band that plays lovely Andean music with Peruvian/Bolivien musical instruments such as flutes and panpipes made of bone, reed, and fired clay, shell trumpets called pututos, ceramic whistles, ocarinas, trumpets, and drums, as well as rattles made with a variety of materials.
+• Dance to Hispanic music: Schools can invite Folkloric music bands to build cultural bridges through music.
+For instance, Son Del Sol-Boston is a local Folkloric music band that plays lovely Andean music with Peruvian/Bolivian musical instruments such as flutes and panpipes made of bone, reed, and fired clay, shell trumpets called pututos, ceramic whistles, ocarinas, trumpets, and drums, as well as rattles made with a variety of materials.

 ABOUT BILINGUAL (OR MULTILINGUAL) EDUCATION